The Internet made working remotely really easy. 70% of the global workforce works remotely at least once a week, IWG finds.

 What kind of employees do you need for remote customer service

 Not all people will be at their best when working from home.
-Hire these types of people to your remote team to make it efficient:
+Hire these types of people to your remote team in order to make it efficient:

 - Self-motivated workers